 11.1.
 Monitoring Plan: The research project may only begin after the actions described in the Management Plan have been implemented or, in the case of actions that occur during the research project, an implementation plan for the actions is in place.
-Adherence to the Management Plan must be recertified in the annual SFI disclosure and when revisions to the SFI disclosure are submitted (see 7.1.4).
+The investigator will notify The FCOI Committee and Sponsored Programs via email certifying that the items in the Management Plan have been implemented or that an implementation plan is in place for items that occur during the research project.
+Adherence to the Monitoring Plan must be recertified in the annual SFI disclosure and when revisions to the SFI disclosure are submitted (see 7.1.3).
 Select research projects in which Management Plans have been implemented will be audited to assure compliance.

 - 11.2.
 Breaches of this policy include, but are not limited to failure to file, intentionally filing an incomplete, erroneous, or misleading disclosure form or failure to provide additional information as required by the FCOI Committee.
 Violation of this policy may be the basis for discipline of the employee in accordance with other applicable Board of Governors and administrative policies and procedures.
 The potential sanctions may include, but are not limited to, - Letter of admonition; - Ineligibility of the employee to participate in Sponsored Program; - Ineligibility of the employee to participate in HIC or IACUC protocols; - Ineligibility of the employee to supervise graduate students; - Suspension; - Nonrenewal of appointment; or - Dismissal. - 11.3.
 While the FCOI Committee will have the authority to send letters of admonition to the employee, all other forms of disciplinary action are advisory to the Vice President for Research who will coordinate and implement the recommendation with the appropriate administrative unit. - 11.4.
-If an employee who is involved in Sponsored Programs fails to comply with this policy, then the Dean of the academic unit or other individual who may become aware of the failure to comply must promptly inform the Office of the Vice President for Research of the violation. - 11.5.
-To the extent required by sponsor or government agencies, the Office of the Vice President for Research will notify the sponsoring or government agency of the violation and any corrective action taken or scheduled to be taken. - 11.6.
+If an employee who is involved with Sponsored Programs fails to comply with this policy, then the Dean of the academic unit or other individual who may become aware of the failure to comply must promptly inform the Office of the Vice President for Research of the violation. - 11.5.
+To the extent required by sponsor or government agencies requirements, the Office of the Vice President for Research will notify the sponsoring or government agency of the violation and any corrective action taken or scheduled to be taken. - 11.6.
 If the failure of the investigator to comply with the institutional policies on FCOI has biased the design, conduct, or reporting of PHS-funded research, corrective action will be taken by the FCOI Committee and/or the Vice President for Research.
 The Institution will promptly notify the PHS Awarding Component of the corrective action taken or to be taken.
 Corrective actions are designed to maintain appropriate objectivity in the funded project. - 11.7.
 In any case in which the Department of Health and Human Services determines that a PHS-funded clinical research project, whose purpose is to evaluate the safety or effectiveness of a drug, medical device, or treatment, has been designed, conducted, or reported by an investigator with a conflicting interest that was not disclosed or managed in accordance with this policy, the investigator is required to disclose the conflicting interest in each public presentation of the results of the research.
 This requirement will be communicated to the investigator through the FCOI Committee, which may audit the investigator's records to assure compliance with such requirement.